Exhibition

 The recommended age for this exhibition is 9+.

 I hope people will travel to Ukraine inside their mind and for them to think: what the hell is going on there?
 And for them to understand how war affects people.
 I’d be thrilled if this is what happens.
 Especially as today's visitors may well be tomorrow’s policymakers.
 Ofcourse I also hope that people will enjoy the photos and find them fascinating.
 Well, I may think all sorts of things about these images, but at the end of the day they need to tell their own story.
 And if this message lands in visitors’ hearts I’ll be happy.
-Eddy van Wessel, war photographer and four times winner of the Silver Camera (Zilveren Camera).
+Eddy van Wessel, photographer in conflict zones and four times winner of the Silver Camera (Zilveren Camera).
 Photocredit: Hans de Kort

 With War Stories, Ukraine up close, the National Military Museum supports the Ukrainian population, both the group of refugees in the Netherlands and those who still live in Ukraine.
 But this exhibition is more.
 We show the emotional consequences of war to get the conversation started.
 The exhibition is about the Russian-Ukrainian war, but the emotions in this conflict are universal.
 Emotions that became palpable on a large scale in the Netherlands when MH17 was shot down.
 The exhibition also reflects on this: this war did not start in 2022, but already in 2014.